What is Broader Impacts?

 3. Increased public scientific literacy and public engagement with science and technology

-Hosting a public event like a family science night, a presentation or experiment, an event at a museum, a public lecture or panel, or a Science Café can go a long way in changing people’s attitudes about science.
+Hosting a public event like a family science night, a presentation or experiment, an event at a museum, a public lecture or panel can go a long way in changing people’s attitudes about science.
 The possibilities with this BI category are nearly limitless.
 Your audience is not only limited to K-12 aged school children, but you can interact with university students, working adults, and entire families.
 The execution would depend on the setting and your target audience.

 4. Improved well being of individuals in society